-Canon's High Sensitivity (HS) technology has been appearing in quite a few of Canon's point and shoot models, including the PowerShot SX260HS and one of the best cameras of the year, the PowerShot ELPH 520 HS.
+Canon's High Sensitivity (HS) technology has appeared in quite a few of Canon's point and shoot models this year, including the PowerShot ELPH 330 HS and one of the largest zoom lens cameras of the year, the SX50 HS.

-GE, through its digital camera division (General Imaging) released several cameras early in the year, including the large-zoom model, the GE X550, which is pictured here.
-It runs from four AA batteries and includes a 15X optical zoom lens.
+Another interesting large-zoom model released recently, the GE X550, runs from four AA batteries and includes a 15X optical zoom lens.

 There's a good reason why when people look for digital cameras, one of the first manufacturers they think about is Nikon.
 This camera manufacturer offers a variety of DSLR, DIL, and point and shoot cameras.

 Nikon also released a very impressive DIL camera option, the Nikon 1 AW1, which is the first fully waterproof DIL camera on the market.

 Olympus continues to offer a variety of different cameras, aimed at a variety of market segments.
 For me, though, Olympus is developing quite a strong set of cameras in its PEN family of DIL models, including the PEN Minis, including the PM1 and PM2.
 (The PM2 is pictured here.)

 Fixed-lens cameras with big zooms and "tough" cameras have become a staple of Olympus, too, including the SP-820UZ iHS, which has a 40X zoom lens, and the waterproof TG-830 iHS.
 And don't forget the surprisingly solid and inexpensive VG-160.